 This charge involves having a BAC of 0.08 percent if you’re 21 or over.
 The legal limit lowers to 0.04 percent if you’re driving a commercial vehicle and also 0.00 percent if you’re underage.
 If you’ve been charged with DUI 0.08% or greater under A.R.S. § 28-1381(A)(2), you’ll likely also be charged with driving while impaired to the slightest degree under A.R.S. § 28-1381(A)(1), above.

-You can be charged with an “Extreme DUI” if you’re caught driving with a BAC of 0.15 percent or higher within two hour of driving.
+You can be charged with an “Extreme DUI” if you’re caught driving with a BAC of 0.15 percent or higher within two hours of driving or being in actual physical control of the vehicle.
 The Phoenix DUI lawyers with the Lerner and Rowe Law Group are available today to discuss the possible defenses and penalties for an Extreme DUI charge.

-You can be charged with a “Super Extreme DUI” if it can be proven you had a BAC of 0.20 percent or more within two hours of driving.
+You can be charged with a “Super Extreme DUI” if it can be proven you had a BAC of 0.20 percent or more within two hours of driving or being in actual physical control of the vehicle.
 The Lerner and Rowe Law Group’s DUI lawyers in Phoenix Arizona are available today to discuss the possible defenses strategies and consequences for a Super Extreme DUI charge.

 In Arizona, Aggravated DUI is classified as a felony.
 There are four different “aggravators” that escalate a misdemeanor DUI into a felony DUI.
 This includes committing:

-- A DUI while your driver’s license is suspended or revoked, (a class 4 felony);
+- A DUI while your driver’s license is suspended, canceled, or revoked, (a class 4 felony);

 - Your third or more DUI within 84 months (7 years), (a class 4 felony);